strmrider/SDTP/README.md

 ```

 ### Network broadcast
-Creates a network of peers and broadcats data directly between all of its members (instead of establishing a private connections with each other).
+Creates a network of peers and broadcasts data directly between all of its members (instead of establishing private connections with each other).

 Create and run the server:
 ```Python